Medical Alert Systems: Help!

 We started this work because we kept getting asked "which medical alert system is best?"; and "how do I choose the right medical alert system for me?".
 We wanted to find answers to these questions and share them.
 This report is the result.

 Both a learning module, and a selection tool

 We wanted to provide answers, not just background material that gave you more work to do before you could reach an answer.
 So we started by developing a "selection tool" that helped people decide which of the many available medical alert systems (we analyzed over 50) would work best in their specific circumstance.

 But then it became clear that many people needed some extra background understanding to help them use the selection tool.
-So we added a learning module.
+So we added a learning module — containing the basics of how medical alerts work and the different types.
 That way you choose whether to learn first, then decide.
 Or just jump straight to the decision section.